-Much like Facebook Messenger, WeChat has a chat menu where users can interact without actually typing.
+Much like Facebook Messenger, WeChat Business accounts have a chat menu where users can interact without actually typing.
 The menu can have up to 3 buttons at the bottom of the screen.
 These buttons can have up to 5 sub menu items each.
 Each of these buttons can do one of 3 things: send a message, link to a web page or open a WeChat mini program.

 We were not able to try the WeChat mini program unfortunately because we do not have one published, but we have seen this function work on other official accounts.
 The jump to a webpage function also works, as we were easily able to create a button that goes to the Rocketbots website.

 The send a message option gave us some trouble.
 As we assumed you could just type in a text message like get started which would work in concert with the auto-reply function described below.
 However, we were not able to get this to work, because the message can only be a post on WeChat.
 We are not sure why it is built like this but we were not able to create a button that triggers a plain text message to be sent. ¯_(ツ)_/¯